 If you’re asking how much does a root canal cost, or need more information about our practice, financial options and insurance providers we accept, and other low cost root canal options, give us a call.
 If you are in or near Frisco, pay us a visit and see why we are the best choice for dental care.

 Hablamos español.
 Consúltenos sobre los precios de los implantes dentales.
+Areas we serve: City of Frisco, TX

 The cost of root canal ranges from $600 to $1400.
 The average cost of a dental crown ranges from $600 to $2000.
 The cost of both treatments is inclusive of the exam, x-ray, and local anesthesia.
 Also, the cost of your treatment depends on the location of the tooth, your dentist's fees, and insurance.
-Meet our Dentist in Frisco Without insurance, the average cost of a root canal treatment can go up to $2000.
+Without insurance, the average cost of a root canal treatment can go up to $2000.
 The location of the tooth needing a root canal affects most of the cost.
 For instance, the molars are more expensive as it is located at the back of the teeth and requires more work.
 The cost of a root canal on the molars can cost from $1000 to $2000.
 Explore Payment Options Patients with average insurance will only pay from $200 up to $500 on their out-of-pocket expenses in root canal therapy.
 The cost of crowns can range from $200 up to $700.
 Typical dental insurance can cover the treatment for crowns as long as the treatment is not cosmetic.
 Dr. Shiney George DDS

 Root Canal FAQ